 In a nutshell.

-- The peloton does have over 60 pilates classes available in their workout library and it adds more sessions periodically.
+- The peloton does have over 60 pilates classes available in its workout library and it adds more sessions periodically.

 - Easier workouts focus more on abdominal muscle control, posture, and breathing.